aFarkas/lazysizes/README.md

 One small package, which includes all scripts which have heavy influence on the content or the UI and another larger one which includes the normal behavior of the page.

-This smaller script, which includes lazySizes can than be placed before the other script (even in the head) to load the crucial content as fast possible.
+This smaller script, which should include lazySizes must than be placed before the other script(s) (even in the head) to load the crucial content as fast possible.